LesterWYoung/QTL-seq/README.md

 optional arguments:
-  -h, --help         show this help message and exit -r , --ref         Reference fasta.
+  -h, --help         show this help message and exit -r , --ref         Reference fasta. [required]
   -p , --parent      fastq or bam of parent.
 If you specify
-                     fastq, please separate pairs by commma,
+                     fastq, please separate forward and reverse
+                     pairs by commma, e.g. -p fastq1,fastq2.
-                     e.g. -p fastq1,fastq2.
-You can use this optiion multiple times
+                     You can use this option multiple times. [required?]
   -b1 , --bulk1      fastq or bam of bulk 1.
 If you specify
-                     fastq, please separate pairs by commma,
+                     fastq, please separate forward and reverse
-                     e.g. -b1 fastq1,fastq2.
-You can use this
+                     pairs by commma, e.g. -b1 fastq1,fastq2.
-                     optiion multiple times
-  -b2 , --bulk2      fastq or bam of bulk 2.
-If you specify
-                     fastq, please separate pairs by commma,
+                     You can use this option multiple times [required] -b2 , --bulk2      fastq or bam of bulk 2.
+If you specify fastq, please separate forward and reverse
-                     e.g. -b2 fastq1,fastq2.
-You can use this
+                     pairs by commma, e.g. -b2 fastq1,fastq2.
-                     optiion multiple times
-  -n1 , --N-bulk1    Number of individuals in bulk 1.
-  -n2 , --N-bulk2    Number of individuals in bulk 2.
-  -o , --out         Output directory.
-Specified name must not
-                     exist.
-  -F , --filial      Filial generation.
-This parameter must be
-                     more than 1.
+                     You can use this option multiple times [required] -n1 , --N-bulk1    Number of individuals in bulk 1. [required] -n2 , --N-bulk2    Number of individuals in bulk 2. [required] -o , --out         Output directory.
+Specified name must not exist and pipeline will quit if it is present. [required] -F , --filial      Filial generation.
+This parameter must be greater than 1.
 [2]
   -t , --threads     Number of threads.
-If you specify the number
+If you specify a number
-                     below one, then QTL-seq will use the threads as many as possible.
+                     below one then QTL-seq will use as many threads as possible.
 [2]
   -w , --window      Window size (kb).
 [2000]
   -s , --step        Step size (kb).
 [100]
-  -D , --max-depth   Maximum depth of variants which will be used.
-[250] -d , --min-depth   Minimum depth of variants which will be used.
+  -D , --max-depth   Maximum depth (number of reads) per variant (SNP or INDEL)
+                     to be used.
+[250]
+  -d , --min-depth   Minimum depth of variants which will be used.
 [8] -N , --N-rep       Number of replicates for simulation to make
                      null distribution.
 [5000]
   -T, --trim         Trim fastq using trimmomatic.
-  -a , --adapter     FASTA of adapter sequences.
-This will be used
+  -a , --adapter     Path to FASTA file containing adapter sequences.
+Specifying
-                     when you specify "-T" for trimming.
-  --trim-params      Parameters for trimmomatic.
+                     -a is optional and is only used if trimming the fastq files is required (that is, using "-T"). [] --trim-params      Parameters for trimmomatic.
 Input parameters
-                     must be separated by comma with following
+                     must be separated by comma in the following
                      order: phred, ILLUMINACLIP, LEADING, TRAILING,
                      SLIDINGWINDOW, MINLEN.
-If you want to remove adapters of illumina, please specify FASTA of the adapter sequences with "--adapter".
-Specified
-                     name will be inserted into <ADAPTER_FASTA>.
-If you don't specify it, adapter trimming will be skipped.
+If you want to remove Illumina adapters, please specify a FASTA file containing the adapter sequences using "--adapter".
+The specified FASTA file will be inserted into <ADAPTER_FASTA>.
+If adapter filtering isn't specifed, adapter trimming will be skipped.
                      [33,<ADAPTER_FASTA>:2:30:10,20,20,4:15,75]
-  -e , --snpEff      Predict causal variant using SnpEff.
+  -e , --snpEff      Predict causative variants using SnpEff.
 Please
                      check available databases in SnpEff.
   --mem              Maximum memory per thread when bam sorted;
                      suffix K/M/G recognized.
 [1G]